Trexmount Ventures

 Prevention and Treatment Strategies

-Preventing altitude sickness in Dhaulagiri Circuit requires following established guidelines and listening to your body.
-Primarily, gradual ascent with proper rest days allows natural acclimatization.
+Preventing altitude sickness in the Dhaulagiri Circuit requires following established guidelines and listening to your body.
+Primarily, gradual ascent with proper rest days allows natural acclimatisation.
 Additionally, staying hydrated and maintaining good nutrition supports physiological adaptation.

 Prevention Methods: